Brand Style Guide Table of Contents

 Section 1: Brand information & Background

-Brand style guidelines help new employees or independent contractors understand the business they are working for on a more intimate level.
-It's important to add anything and everything a business would want someone to know.
-It's crucial that a company attack this information from the perspective of someone who has no idea what the business is or does.
-In order to build brand consistency, everyone must start from the same core principles that make up any business.
+Deal with this information from the perspective of someone who has no idea what the business is or does.
+To build brand consistency, everyone must start from the same core principles that make up any business.

-History: Provide a brief introduction to the business and how it got started.
-This is a great opportunity to set the tone for a company through a clever brand story rather than pointing out facts.
+This is also great opportunity to set the tone for a company through a clever brand story rather than pointing out facts.

 Vision: Every employee and contractor must understand the bigger goal that the business is trying to accomplish.
-A brand manager that is able to articulate the vision of the C-Suite executives into a concise and comprehensible paragraph will be able to drive more dedication and commitment from employees.
+A brand manager who is able to articulate the vision of the C-Suite executives into a concise and comprehensible paragraph will be able to drive more dedication and commitment from employees.

 Leadership: Employees want to know who their leaders are and what role they play in achieving business goals and promoting personal growth.